Xen Kria SOM Starter Kits Support

 Known Limitations

-1. With current XEN hypervisor configuration, DOMU does not have access to peripherals.
-Peripheral access are mapped to dom0.
-Therefore, you will see that ethernet is not accessible for DOMU.
-Upon DOMU initialization (tested with Kria Starter Kit embedded Linux 2023.2 XEN + Ubuntu 22.04 x07 image) you will see cloud init errors.
+1. With the current Xem hypervisor configuration, DOMU does not have access to peripherals.
+Peripheral access is mapped to dom0.
+Therefore, Ethernet is not accessible for DOMU.
+Upon DOMU initialization (tested with Kria Starter Kit embedded Linux 2023.2 XEN + Ubuntu 22.04 x07 image) you see cloud init errors.

-2. XEN on Kria currently do not save its state across reboot - e.g. the files in rootfs or password will not persist over power cycles or reboots.
+2. XEN on Kria currently do not save its state across reboot.
+For example, the files in rootfs or password do not persist over power cycles or reboots.